photolith/photolith/doc/projects.rst

 Participating in projects
 ---------------------------------------------

-Once you are a part of a project, you will see all active projects in both the Home and Project tabs.
-In the Project tab you see both active and inactive projects that your team/teams is part of.
+Once you are a part of a project, you will see all active projects in both the :kbd: 'Home' and :kbd: 'Project' tabs.
+In the :kbd: 'Project' tab you see both active and inactive projects that your team/teams is part of.

 .. _figure-project-view:
 .. figure:: images/project-view.jpg